 Gastroesophageal reflux disease

 Gastroesophageal reflux disease (GERD) is a condition in which contents of the stomach or small intestine repeatedly move back up into the esophagus (the tube connecting the throat to the stomach).
 This backwards movement is called reflux.
 Reflux causes heartburn.
-Although most people have heartburn at some point in their lives, persistent reflux and severe heartburn may mean you have GERD.
+Most people have heartburn at some point in their lives, persistent reflux and severe heartburn may be a sign of GERD.
 GERD is one of the most common gastrointestinal disorders.

 - Regurgitating food

 - Nausea and vomiting

 - Sore throat, hoarseness or change in voice, difficulty swallowing

 - Sour taste